Public Access to the Arts and Citizen Engagement

 - The contributing partners are well matched and pertinent.

-Additional criterion for reinforcing and optimizing existing initiative
+Additional criterion when optimizing existing initiatives

-- The applicant, the applicant’s partners and the implementation team members have the experience and expertise needed to successfully carry out the initiative;
+- The lead applicant, the applicant’s partners and the implementation team members have the experience and expertise needed to successfully carry out the initiative;

 - The budget and work plan are realistic and the proposed resources and deliverables are clear, optimal and adequate;